tnichols217/notes/ARTS 302/Readings/In Class/7 ways to look at a building.md

 ## 2) Function
 - Who uses it
-- What purpose does the building fulfill
+- What do people do in the building
 - What setting does it provide for activities

 ## 3) Institutional Purpose
+- Purpose to the community
+- What institution uses it
+- How does it accommodate its functions

+## 4) Symbolic Content
 -